Cold Chillin' Records: History

 Initially, Cold Chillin' was a subsidiary of Prism Records, but label head Tyrone Williams and Fichtelberg decided to merge their companies, and Prism was absorbed by Cold Chillin'.
 In 1988, it signed a five-year distribution deal with Warner Bros.
 Records, which remained intact for its full duration.
 However, since Kool G Rap and DJ Polo's third album, Live And Let Die, was rejected by Warner Bros. on behalf of parent company Time Warner because of the anti-gangsta and anti-Time Warner sentiments that followed in the footsteps of the Cop Killer controversy involving hip hop artist Ice-T, Cold Chillin' opted to distribute the album independently.
 And, as such, it did so with various projects throughout the remaining years of activity, including its short-lived distribution deal with the Epic Street division of Epic Records, which released two albums by the label: the second album by Grand Daddy I.U. and the debut solo effort by Kool G Rap.

 Cold Chillin' also formed a sub-label named Livin' Large, which released Roxanne Shante's and YZ's second albums along with several titles by other artists, and was distributed by former Warner Bros.
 Records subsidiary Tommy Boy Records as part of its deal with Warner.

 After it closed down in 1998, rights of the Cold Chillin' catalogue were purchased by Massachusetts-based LandSpeed Records, now known as Traffic Entertainment Group.
 Along with Ruthless Records, Death Row Records, and Rap-A-Lot Records, Cold Chillin' Records is widely respected for serious contributions to hip hop music during its formative years.
 In 2006, LandSpeed started releasing new versions of the classic albums in Cold Chillin's' catalog with their original artwork intact.
 However, the albums recorded by Big Daddy Kane remained with Warner Bros.
 Records, and Kool G Rap's 4,5,6 remained with Epic Records.

+In December 2025, it was announced and confirmed that Tyrone "Fly Ty" Williams had died.